-FIVE YEARS FROM NOW IT WILL BE - MAD MAX!
+BY 2023-2025 IT WILL BE - MAD MAX!
 RAISE YOUR SPIRITS UP TO GOD!
 “ASCENSION THURSDAY 2023!”
 OR SPIRITUALLY MEANINGFUL DAY TO YOU!
 A NICE SUNSET!

 GET YOUR SUCK BAGS - NOW!
 PREPARE YOUR SOUL!
 PREPARE YOUR FAMILIES!
 LOVE GOD!

 GIVE TO & HELP THOSE IN NEED!
 SUPPORT “THE NORDIC MODEL!”
 NOW! . .
 NOW!